ES

 Time zone tip: 6:00pm JST is 10:00am UK time (BST), 9:00am UK winter (GMT), 5:00am US East Coast, 2:00am US West Coast, and 7:00pm Australia East.
 Set an alarm for at least ten minutes before.

 The Tokyo Pokemon Cafe, on the 5th floor of the Takashimaya SC East Building in Nihonbashi, closed for renovation in March 2026 and reopened on 17 June 2026.
-The Osaka cafe in Daimaru Shinsaibashi stayed open the whole time and works exactly as described above.
+The Osaka cafe in Daimaru Shinsaibashi stayed open the whole time.
+The reopening is also where the bulk release system began, and it has since become how both cafes release dates.

-The Tokyo reopening did not follow the normal one-date-per-day rule.
-The reopening dates came in two bulk waves.
+The reopening dates came in two bulk waves rather than one day at a time.
 First, the dates from 17 June to 7 July 2026 were all released together in a single wave at 18:00 JST on 17 May 2026.
-Then the dates from 8 July to 31 July 2026 were all released together in a second single wave at 18:00 JST on 7 June 2026.
-Both of those releases have already happened.
-Those dates are now open and extremely scarce, and most sessions sold out within seconds because months of pent-up demand hit at once.
-If your trip falls anywhere in that 17 June to 31 July window, the realistic route now is a cancellation pickup: someone releasing a seat they can no longer use.
-From 1 August 2026 onward Tokyo returns to the normal daily 31-day rolling release, so any Tokyo date from 1 August opens one day at a time, exactly like Osaka.
+Then the dates from 8 July to 31 July 2026 were all released together in a second single wave at 18:00 JST on 7 June 2026, and from that drop onward the bulk pattern covered Osaka too.
+The third drop confirmed it as the new normal: at 18:00 JST on 1 July 2026, every date from 1 to 31 August 2026 opened together for both cafes.
+All three releases have already happened, and most sessions sold out within seconds because weeks of demand hit at once.
+If your trip falls anywhere up to 31 August, the realistic route now is a cancellation pickup: someone releasing a seat they can no longer use.
+September dates have not been released yet.

 Everything else about the Tokyo flow, the eight-step form, the email verification code, the reCAPTCHA, the 90-minute sessions, the 1 to 6 party size, and the 10pm-night-before cancellation window, is identical to Osaka.

-Those dates were released in two bulk waves (17 May and 7 June 2026) and sell out within seconds.
-Tell us your Tokyo date and our bot watches for cancellations around the clock and grabs the first opening the moment one frees up.
-We book Osaka (year-round) and Tokyo.
+Every date up to 31 August 2026 has already been released and most sessions are gone.
+Tell us your date and our bot watches for cancellations around the clock and grabs the first opening the moment one frees up.
+We book both Osaka and Tokyo, and if your date hasn't been released yet we compete in the next monthly drop for you.

 Why it is so hard to get a seat